In this travel guide, you can discover the top things to see and do in Kunming (昆明), the capital of Yunnan province.

 You can start your day by walking around and inside Green Lake Park (翠湖), also known as the “Jade of Kunming City”, originally part of Lake Dianchi.
 During winter, it becomes a temporary home for red-headed seagulls migrating from Siberia, making it a tradition for locals and tourists to feed them.

-The park offers a pleasant environment in the summer with lotus flowers, willow trees, and a gentle breeze.
+The park offers a nice environment in the summer with lotus flowers, willow trees, and a gentle breeze.
 While walking in the area, you will see square dances, people in ethnic costumes, and locals simply relaxing while sipping local tea.
 The park also features running routes, outdoor fitness equipment, charming cafes, tea shops, and unique shops.

 Yunnan Military Academy (云南陆军讲武堂)